tayadev/tayatracker/README.md

 # TayaTracker

+TayaTracker is a music tracker inspired by trackers like the dirtywave m8 and the nintendo gameboy music tracker LSDJ.

 ## Interface

 On desktop just keyboard controls, on mobile about half the screen are buttons for keyboard controls.